 The list is endless, but the opportunities for engineers to make real contributions are also endless.
 The future awaits, and there are many needs.
 Be imaginative in what you undertake as in many respects, the future relies on you.

 Edward A. McBean, PhD, P.Eng, P.E, FCAE, D.WRE., FCSCE, FEIC

-Edward A. McBean is Professor of Water Resources Engineering and Canada Research Chair in Water Supply Security at the University of Guelph engineers.
-I married the daughter of an engineer.
-One of my two brothers is also an engineer.
-It has had an effect.
+Edward A. McBean is Professor of Water Resources Engineering and Canada Research Chair in Water Supply Security at the University of Guelph

 Tim McTiernan